-The Bernese Mountain Dog, affectionately called the “Berner”, is one of the most beloved large family dogs in the world.
-With its striking tri-color coat, gentle personality, and deep loyalty, this Swiss working breed combines strength and sweetness in a way few dogs can match.
+The Bernese Mountain Dog, affectionately called the “Berner,” is one of the most beloved large family dogs.
+With its striking tri-color coat, gentle personality, and deep loyalty, this Swiss working breed combines strength and sweetness effectively.

-The Bernese Mountain Dog originated in the Canton of Bern, Switzerland, and belongs to the Working Group.
-Males typically stand 25-27.5 inches tall and weigh between 80-115 pounds, while females are slightly smaller at 23-26 inches and 70-95 pounds.
-This breed is known for its long, thick double coat and distinctive tri-color pattern of black, rust, and white.
-Bernese Mountain Dogs are gentle, affectionate, and loyal, making them excellent family companions.
-They shed heavily year-round and have an average lifespan of 7-10 years.
-With early socialization, they are generally very good with children.
+The breed originated in the Canton of Bern, Switzerland, and belongs to the AKC Working Group.
+Males typically stand 25-27.5 inches at the withers and weigh 80-115 pounds, while females are slightly smaller at 23-26 inches and 70-95 pounds.
+They feature a long, thick double coat with a distinctive black, rust (tan), and white tri-color pattern.
+Bernese Mountain Dogs are known for being affectionate and loyal companions, though they shed heavily and have an average lifespan of 7-10 years (with many living closer to 7-8 years due to health factors).
+With proper socialization, they are generally good with children.

 History & Origin

-The Bernese Mountain Dog developed in rural Switzerland, particularly in the canton of Bern.
-Historically known as the “Dürrbächler” or “Berner Sennenhund,” these dogs were essential farm partners.
+The Bernese Mountain Dog developed as a farm dog in rural Switzerland, especially around the canton of Bern.
+Historically called the “Dürrbächler” or “Berner Sennenhund,” these dogs served as versatile working partners on Alpine farms.

 - Herded cattle